 Berghain in Berlin is easily the most notorious underground nightclub in the world today.
 Known for its strict door policy that turns away everyone from celebrities and tourists to regulars.
-It is well-known for denying entry to hopeful patrons, weekend-long raves and the policy of no judgement inside.
+It is well-known for being hard to gain entry into.

 With such an exclusive aura surrounding Berghain, the questions on many people’s lips are, how do you get inside Berghain?
 And once inside, what is it like?

 Google is littered with articles that break down everything from what to wear to correctly answering the bouncer’s questions (more on that later).

 This is written as a first-hand account, having been lucky enough to crack a winning lottery ticket and enter the hallowed halls of the techno institution.

 Imagine standing outside on a bitterly cold early November morning in East Berlin.
 The queue of revellers in front of an ominous-looking former East German power station is long and eerily quiet.

 Ever so slowly, the line begins to creep along as the bass-heavy kick drum from Berghain’s sound system thuds into earshot through the still winter air.

 Nobody complains about the cold or the lengthy wait.
 Doing that would mean inevitable rejection at the door.
 A subdued feeling of excitement begins to wash over as you come into view of the entrance.

 But before being granted access to explore the wonders that await inside Berghain.
 The most famous doorman in the world must pass his verdict on whether or not you ‘get it’ or not.